Will-Dinicola/FourierDemonstration/README.md

 ## Basic demonstration of Fast Fourier Transform (FFT) algorithm
 Performs basic **signal processing** on audio, such as FFT algorithm and filter construction.
+The goal of this repository is to provide a real-world example of the usefulness of the mathematics behind the Fourier Transform and transfer function.

 Follow the demo/instructions in the **interactive python notebook (.ipynb)** file located in the repository.
 The **.wav** file is the audio waveform that will be modified.
 The **.yml** file includes dependencies required to run the python script.